 Thousand Oaks, California

 The city forms the central populated core of the Conejo Valley.
 Thousand Oaks was incorporated in 1964, but has since expanded to the west and east.
-Two-thirds of neighboring Westlake Village and most of Newbury Park were annexed by the city during the late 1960s and 1970s.
-The Los Angeles County–Ventura County line crosses at the city's eastern border with Westlake Village.
-The population was estimated to be 126,813 in 2019, up from 126,683 at the 2010 census.
+Two-thirds of master-planned community of Westlake and most of Newbury Park were annexed by the city during the late 1960s and 1970s.
+The Los Angeles County–Ventura County line crosses at the city's eastern border with what is today known as Westlake Village.
+The population was 126,966 at the 2020 census, up from 126,683 at the 2010 census.